 Kombucha is right up there compared to many drinks.

 It is a beverage made through a fermentation process where black tea and sugar mixed with a specific culture known as SCOBY (symbiotic culture of bacteria and yeast) to produce a fizzy, sweet, and sour drink.

 It becomes carbonated after fermentation; that’s why it’s mildly fizzy and slightly sour drink.

 Whether you drink it for that sour taste or the purported health benefits, Kombucha has a history of human health.

 It may help fight many diseases, kill harmful bacteria, and contains antioxidants, especially when made from green tea, which has a positive effect on your liver by reducing liver toxicity.

 Have you ever made Kombucha at home?

 If no, it’s effortless, you need to purchase a kombucha starter kit, which mainly is easy to find online.
-The package

 Other components are:

 ● Cold filtered water.

-How do you make Kombucha?
+How do you make Kombucha Tea?

 Boil water and steep your favorite tea, stir in sugar as per your liking and let it dissolve, let it cool and add starter tea and SCOBY.

 Cover it and leave it to ferment in a cool dark place for one week, covered with a layer of cloth and rubber band.

 Let it fizz; the longer it stays, the fizzier it becomes once complete, bottle, and store in the fridge ready for serving.

 Kombucha has many flavors, and this includes: